Adaptive Accountability in Networked MAS: Tracing and Mitigating Emergent Norms at Scale: Problem Definition and Research Questions

 \item[RQ4 – Robustness and scalability.]
-Assess whether the above mechanisms retain effectiveness as $N$, graph topology, objective heterogeneity, or adversarial mix vary; empirical tests range from $|V|=10$ to 100 and span Watts–Strogatz and scale-free networks. \end{description}
+Assess whether the above mechanisms retain effectiveness as $N$, objective heterogeneity, observability, or adversarial mix vary; our main factorial grid spans $|V|\in\{10,50,100\}$ and we additionally run a scaling sweep up to $|V|=500$. \end{description}